 Summer Research Institute

-Research disciplines include Bioengineering, Chemistry, Chemical and Biomolecular Engineering, Electrical Engineering and Computer Sciences, Materials Science and Engineering, Mechanical Engineering, Molecular and Cellular Biology, and Physics.
+Research disciplines include Bioengineering, Chemistry, Chemical and Biomolecular Engineering, Electrical Engineering and Computer Sciences, Materials Science and Engineering, Mechanical Engineering, Molecular and Cellular Biology, Integrative Biology, Earth and Planetary Science, and Physics.
 See past labs here.

 This program features:

-- In-service and pre-service teachers work full-time for 8 weeks.
+- In-service teachers work full-time for 6 weeks.
 Participants attend lab meetings and meet regularly with their research mentors to assess progress.

 - Teams use their summer research experiences as the basis for developing new engineering lessons and curricular materials for classroom use.
 During and after the summer, teams work together to develop a curriculum unit of a few days to several weeks, and then jointly teach it in the in-service teacher's classroom during the academic year.

-- Teachers are paid a stipend and can apply for additional grants to implement their lessons.
+- Teachers are paid a stipend of $6,000 and can apply for additional grants to implement their lessons.

-- Teachers engage in weekly professional development sessions with other teachers, attend a half-day symposium on engineering careers and teaching strategies, and present their research results in a poster session at the end of the summer.
+- Teachers engage in weekly professional development sessions with other teachers and present their research results in a poster session at the end of the summer.